 SOUTH CAROLINA Statute(s) S.C.
 Code §§ 44-53-1910 to 44-53-1970.
 Initial effective date(s) June 10, 2017 for all statutes.
-Substantive None. amendments to law(s) Individual(s) eligible • Person who seeks medical assistance for another person who for GS protection appears to be experiencing a drug or alcohol-related overdose. • Person who experiences a drug or alcohol-related overdose and is in need of medical assistance.
+Substantive None. amendments to law(s) Individual(s) eligible for GS protection Person who seeks medical assistance for another person who appears to be experiencing a drug or alcohol-related overdose.
+Person who experiences a drug or alcohol-related overdose and is in need of medical assistance.
 The law defines the phrases "drug or alcohol-related overdose" and "seeks medical assistance."
-A "drug or alcohol-related overdose" is a condition resulting from the use of a controlled substance, alcohol, or another substance combined with one of these.
-Protection as to An eligible person will not be prosecuted for: controlled substance • Possessing a controlled substance (S.C.
-Code § 44-53-370(c)); possession crimes or • Possessing less than one gram of methamphetamine or cocaine base (S.C.
+A "drug or alcohol-related overdose" is a condition resulting from the use of a controlled substance, alcohol, Protection as to controlled substance possession crimes or another substance combined with one of these.
+An eligible person will not be prosecuted for: • Possessing a controlled substance (S.C.
+Code § 44-53-370(c)); or • Possessing less than one gram of methamphetamine or cocaine Protection as to drug paraphernalia crimes base (S.C.
 Code § 44-53-375(A)).
-Protection as to drug An eligible person will not be prosecuted for: paraphernalia crimes • Possessing drug paraphernalia (S.C.
-Code § 44-53-391); or • Selling or delivering drug paraphernalia when the sale or delivery is to the person who appears to be experiencing a drug- related overdose (S.C.
+An eligible person will not be prosecuted for: Possessing drug paraphernalia (S.C.
+Code § 44-53-391); or Selling or delivering drug paraphernalia when the sale or delivery is to the person who appears to be experiencing a drug-related overdose (S.C.
 Code § 44-53-391).
-Protection as to other An eligible person will not be prosecuted for: crimes/violations • Dispensing or delivering a controlled substance when the controlled substance is dispensed or delivered directly to the person who appears to be experiencing a drug-related overdose (S.C.
-Code § 44-53-370(a)); • Dispensing or delivering methamphetamine or cocaine when the methamphetamine or cocaine base is dispensed or delivered directly to the person who appears to be experiencing a drug- related overdose (S.C.
-Code § 44-53-375(B)); • Purchasing, attempting to purchase, consuming, or knowingly possessing alcoholic beverages by an individual under the age of 21 (S.C.
-Code § 63-19-2440); • Transferring or giving beer or wine to a person under the age of 21 for consumption (S.C.
-Code § 61-4-90); or • Contributing to the delinquency of a minor (S.C.
-Code § 16-17- 490).
+Protection as to other crimes/violations An eligible person will not be prosecuted for: Dispensing or delivering a controlled substance when the controlled substance is dispensed or delivered directly to the person who appears to be experiencing a drug-related overdose (S.C.
+Code § 44-53-370(a)); Dispensing or delivering methamphetamine or cocaine when the methamphetamine or cocaine base is dispensed or delivered directly to the person who appears to be experiencing a drug-related overdose (S.C.
+Code § 44-53-375(B)); Purchasing, attempting to purchase, consuming, or knowingly possessing alcoholic beverages by an individual under the age of 21 (S.C.
+Code § 63-19-2440); Transferring or giving beer or wine to a person under the age of 21 for consumption (S.C.
+Code § 61-4-90); or Contributing to the delinquency of a minor (S.C.
+Code § 16-17-